chuanqisun/htmaa-2025/src/index.md

 ### PCB Design

 I designed both the hand-held device (Operator) and the main body (Switchboard) as part of this week's PCB design exercise.
 See details in the [weekly post](./posts/week-05/index.md).

+### PCB Production

+I milled boards for both the Operator and the Switchboard using the Carvera Desktop CNC Machine.
+See details in the [weekly post](./posts/week-06/index.md).